 Looking at a tree over time, leaves appear from the branch tips and the trunk gets wider.
 It emerges from seedling no smaller than the size of a finger, and then over time, it twists, forks and bulges, towering beyond my grasp.
 I became curious how this happens, from where does the force build?
 What are the small changes happening every moment that accumulate as a tree ages, and make it slowly disintegrate to dust?
 With these ideas and questions in mind I began to create my own work using slow processes of subtraction and accumulation.

 For example, I am exploring subtractive processes in burning through walls of many thin layers of paper as a method of gradual erosion and excavation.
 Carving and drawing into and through the surface of these thin sheets, I use the gentle ember from a stick of incense to reveal the deeper layers.
-The burned sections allow the paper to move and breathe.
+The burned areas create openings that allow the paper to move and breathe.
 The burning is an irreversible physical change that cannot be undone—a death.
 The breathing movement of the paper suggests an addition—life.
 Herein lies a beautiful paradox, simultaneous existence of life and death, of love and loss.

 In additive processes, I am using tiny stickers as a unit to generate figures and systems.
 One sticker connects to another, building a pathway, or steps in time.
 When two stickers build off of one sticker, a forking path occurs, like two different options in time.
 With these pieces, I usually work with the same type of sticker, a set number of units or a range of sizes in the same shape.
 Through piling I ask, what can they become?
 How close to same can they be and still be different?
 Daily I practiced forming new aggregates with these same pieces, ever surprised by the array of different results- nearing infinite and getting closer.